mttwchtr/Backend-Development-Notes/README.md

 ```

 **Arrow Functions**
-ES6 syntax for writing functions
+* Updated syntax for writing functions
 > But there is another important feature to know about arrow functions: arrow functions are
 bound to their lexical scope.
 This means that inside an arrow function the value of this is
 the same as in the parent block. - s1